The Box (Chicago album)

-The Box is a five-CD/one DVD career-spanning box set by popular American group Chicago and was compiled and released through Rhino Records in 2003.
-The set was authorized by the band, who helped choose material from its entire back catalogue.
+The Box is a five-CD/one DVD career-spanning box set by the popular American group Chicago, compiled and released by Rhino Records in 2003.
+It is the band's twenty-eighth canon release; the members of Chicago helped choose the material from their entire back catalogue.

-The box includes material from every studio album released by the band since its 1969 debut Chicago Transit Authority to its late 1990s recordings, along with a few rarities, notably three songs from the then-unreleased 1993 Stone of Sisyphus project.
-Every charting single from 1969 to 2003 is included, with the exception of the 1986 remake of the band's earlier hit, "25 or 6 to 4."
+The box includes material from every studio album released by the band since its 1969 debut, Chicago Transit Authority, to its late 1990s recordings, along with a few rarities, notably three songs from the then-unreleased 1993 Stone of Sisyphus project.
+Every charting single from 1969 to 2003 is included, with the exception of the 1986 remake of the band's earlier hit, "25 or 6 to 4".

-An additional DVD sports rare live recordings from 1972 and promotional material for 1979's Chicago 13.
+An additional DVD features rare live recordings from 1972 and promotional material for 1979's Chicago 13.
 The set also includes a booklet of additional material featuring track-by-track analysis, promotional photos, essays and variations on the familiar Chicago logo.

 The set did not chart in the US or the UK.